 We use high quality Handwoven natural textiles of India with a rich history spanning centuries.
 It is a versatile, eco friendly fabric with zero carbon foot print.
 It played a central role in the Indian independence movement, and became a symbol of self reliance.

-We at Buna love Khadi, because it reminds us of home and lends our clothes a certain charm and authentic character.
+We at Buna love fabrics spun and woven by hands, because it reminds us of home and lends our clothes a certain charm and authentic character.
 Its irregularities and imperfections contain the testimony of its handcrafted origin.